rob-blackbourn/JetBlack.Network/README.md

 This is almost as trivial as RxTcp as it uses the `Stream` based asynchronous methods for reading and writing.
-However it does need to implement the asynchronous `Task` pattern for listen and connect.
+However it does need to implement the asynchronous task pattern for listen and connect.

 ```cs
 public static async Task<Socket> AcceptAsync(this Socket socket)